boo62/boo62.github.io/blog/posts/fitting-of-full-plate-16x24-competition-model-simulations.rst

 Outline
 -------

-Here I fit full plate simulations of the competition only model, varying nutrient diffusion constant k\ :sub:`n`, and asses how well parameters are recovered.
+Here I fit full plate simulations of the competition only model by least squares, vary nutrient diffusion constant k\ :sub:`n`, and asses how well parameters are recovered.

 The Competition Model
 ---------------------